CODE OF BUSINESS CONDUCT AND ETHICS

 All information concerning the Company, its clients and depositors is considered confidential and is to be used for Company purposes only.
 The use of such information for personal, familial or other gain is unethical and illegal under federal and state laws and regulations.
 Information regarding any business conducted cannot be disclosed to outside individuals (unless authorized by the Company or its clients) and may not be used for personal gain.
 Any transfers of information regarding client accounts must be strictly information that is available to the public.

 Third parties may ask you for information concerning the Company.
 Subject to the exceptions noted in the preceding paragraph, directors, officers, and employees (other than the Company's authorized spokespersons identified in the Company's Disclosure Policy as described below) must not discuss Company information with, or disseminate Company information to, anyone outside the Company, except as required in the performance of their Company duties and, if appropriate, after a confidentiality agreement is in place.
 This prohibition applies particularly to inquiries concerning the Company from the media, market professionals (such as securities analysts, institutional investors, investment advisers, brokers, and dealers), and security holders.
 All responses to inquiries on behalf of the Company must be made only by the Company's authorized spokespersons.
-The authorized spokespersons are identified in the Company's Disclosure Policy, and include the Chief Executive Officer, the Chief Financial Officer, the General Counsel and the Director of Investor Relations.
-If you receive any inquiries of this nature, you must decline to comment and refer the inquirer to your manager or one of the Company's authorized spokespersons.
+The authorized spokespersons are identified in the Company's Disclosure Policy, and include the Chief Executive Officer, President, CrossFirst Bank, the Chief Financial Officer, the General Counsel, the Chief Accounting Officer and Head of Investor Relations and the Chief Marketing Officer.
+If you receive any inquiries of this nature, you must decline to comment and refer the inquirer to one of the Company's authorized spokespersons.
 The Company's policies with respect to public disclosure of internal matters are described more fully in the Company's Disclosure Policy, which is available on the Company's intranet.

 You also must abide by any lawful obligations that you have to any former employer.
 These obligations may include restrictions on the use and disclosure of a former employer's confidential or proprietary information, restrictions on the solicitation of former colleagues to work at the Company and non-competition obligations.